How to Create a Natural Skincare Routine for Day and Night

 Now that the nitty-gritty is out of the way, it’s finally time to get into the good stuff: my recommendations.
 Because it’s my job to test and vet beauty products based on their results, I’m pretty discerning with my own skincare routine.
 I only use the products that are the most natural and clean, because that’s what I personally care about.
 Like I said, I’m not a doctor or dermatologist, so I can only recommend products that have worked for my combination skin.
 Let’s get to it.

-Step 1: Mara Chia & Moringa Algae Enzyme Cleansing Oil
+Step 1: Cleanse with Mara Chia & Moringa Algae Enzyme Cleansing Oil

 As someone who used to use Neutrogena Oil-Free Acne Wash Pink Grapefruit Foaming Scrub on a daily basis, you can imagine my surprise when I found out my naturally oily T-zone didn’t actually benefit from oil-free products (they can cause your skin to overcompensate and produce more oil).
 Nor did my dry cheeks love those plastic microbeads further stripping them of natural oils, twice a day every day.
 Enter this game-changing, slightly gritty oil cleanser.
 It’s made with natural chia and moringa oils to nourish and hydrate skin, plus four fruit enzymes that lend a bit of a gritty texture, which helps slough off makeup, dirt, grime and even dead skin cells in the gentlest way possible.
 In the morning, I wet my face with a bit of water before massaging two pumps of this cleanser all over, then I rinse and pat dry.
 No double cleanse necessary for clean, radiant skin without any harsh chemicals.